serhatgktp/mockbash/README.md

 -search
 -tree

-Please use the 'man' command to get information about how to use other commands
+You may use the 'man' command to get information about how to use other commands

 e.g. /> man mkdir

-Note: In order to test most commands properly, you may want to create several folders and files to populate your directory
+Note: The shell is quite comprehensive, and will maintain an entire filesystem in the host machine's memory for the duration the program is running.